Improving ZHA network stability

 Adding a Router

 I’m a huge fan of this device.
-It can be powered by USB-C or POE, manufactured in Ukraine, costs only 35 euros on Aliexpress, and contains very good firmware (Home Assistant support out-of-the-box).
+It can be powered by USB-C or PoE, manufactured in Ukraine, costs only 35 euros on AliExpress, and contains very good firmware (Home Assistant support out-of-the-box).

-On the hardware side, it uses an ESP32, has optional support for ESPHome if you want, and the Zigbee chip is the same one used in the Sky Connect / ZBT-1 (Silicon Labs ERF32MG21).
+On the hardware side, it uses an ESP32, has optional support for ESPHome if you want, and the Zigbee chip is the same one used in the Sky Connect / ZBT-1 (Silicon Labs EFR32MG21).
 You can flash your own firmware of choice on the Zigbee chip, or choose from the latest router or coordinator firmware from Silicon Labs.
-Even Matter-over-thread support is available.
+Even Matter-over-Thread support is available.
 It’s also easy to migrate from the ZBT-1 to the SLZB-06M with full support from Home Assistant.

 Enable Source Routing

 ZHA uses something called Table Routing to determine routes in the network.
 This relies on router devices in your network to maintain a table of nodes they can see.
-Since it’s generally known that not every manufacturer implements this the same way and some simply don’t work well, it’s basically asking for trouble.
+Since it’s generally known that not every manufacturer implements this the same way and some simply don’t work well, you’re basically asking for trouble.
 Combining old Hue lamps with Xiaomi battery-powered sensors?
 Guaranteed issues.

 The alternative is Source Routing (this is also used by default in Zigbee2MQTT).
 Here, the coordinator determines the route through the network.
 This also results in less broadcast traffic.

 Cem Basoglu wrote a fantastic article about this, and enabling it is super simple.
-Also, little can go wrong: If the network doesn’t stabilize after a few hours and re-pairing difficult sensors doesn’t work, you just turn it off again.
+Also, little can go wrong.
+If the network doesn’t stabilize after a few hours and re-pairing difficult sensors doesn’t work, you just turn it off again.

 zha: